xfold/LanguageBiasesInReddit/README.md

 ```python
 python3 Run.py
 ```
-Also, take a look at the python notebook (.ipynb), in which present an step by step exploration of the results
+Also, take a look at the python notebook (.ipynb), in which present an step by step exploration of the results.
 ```python
 jupyter notebook
 ```